The Count of Monte Cristo: Revenge

-Fleeing after Caderousse's letter exposes him and frees Danglars’ daughter from any marriage, Andrea is arrested and returned to Paris.
-Eugènie Danglars flees as well with her girlfriend.
-Villefort prosecutes Andrea.
-Bertuccio visits Andrea who is in prison awaiting trial, to tell him the truth about his father.
-At his trial, Andrea reveals that he is Villefort's son and was rescued after Villefort buried him alive.
-Villefort admits his guilt and flees the court.
-He rushes home to stop his wife's suicide but is too late; she is dead and has poisoned her son as well.
-The Count confronts Villefort, revealing his true identity as Dantès, which drives Villefort insane.
-Dantès tries but fails to resuscitate Édouard, causing him to question if he has gone too far.
+Valentine barely survives Héloïse's first attempt to poison her, and Maximilien begs the Count to protect her from the unknown poisoner.
+He does so by faking her death, making it appear that the poisoner succeeded.
+Villefort deduces that Héloïse is the murderer, and before leaving to prosecute Benedetto's trial, he gives her a choice between the shame of a public trial or committing suicide in private.
+At the trial, Benedetto reveals that he is Villefort's son and was rescued after Villefort buried him alive, having learned the truth from Bertuccio.
+Villefort admits his guilt and rushes home to prevent his wife's suicide, but he is too late; she is dead and has poisoned her son Édouard as well.
+The Count confronts Villefort, revealing his true identity, which drives Villefort insane.
+Dantès tries but fails to resuscitate Édouard, causing him to question if his revenge has gone too far.